The following is a brief list of locations where StableCrete™ has been applied. Contact us for more information.

 Owner Freudenberg Building Systems, Lawrence, Maine

 Contractor Guenther Kerscher, Technical Director

-Use Test of several adhesives used in conjunction with Nora Rubber Flooring installations.
+Use: Test of several adhesives used in conjunction with Nora Rubber Flooring installations.
 Excellent test results and approved for use by corporate offices for use with all flooring system products manufactured by this company.
-Company endorses use of ASTM 2170 as a test protocol for water vapor emissions prior to installation of it's products.
+The company endorses the use of ASTM 2170 as a test protocol for water vapor emissions before the installation of its products.

 Project Remodel/Restoration of Freezer Warehouse, Cape Canaveral Air Force Base

 Contractor Technical Engineering & Spacelift Services, Russ Hamilton (321) 853-0962